aaaboypop/Batch_ImageSpliter_Gui.AHK/README.md

-# Batch_ImageSpliter_Gui.AHK
+# Batch_ImageSplitter_Gui.AHK
-umu, it just a image spliter
+umu, it just a image splitter